worldmaking/digm5010/nodejs.md

-# Practice Notes from Week 3: Node.js
+# Practice Notes for Node.js

 Node.js was designed to support scalable network applications.
 Initially conceived as a *server-side* engine, it has grown to become a fantastic environment for desktop console-based scripting in general.